NawfelBgh/limitime/README.md

 Tested to work on Lubuntu 14.04.1 and Fedora 20.

-In Lubuntu, I needed to install `send-notify` separately, because it was not installed by default.
+In Lubuntu, I needed to install `send-notify` since it was not installed by default.